What to Expect - FAQs

 How often do you serve communion (the Lord’s Supper/Eucharist)?

 We serve communion every week at the 8:30am service and on the first Sunday of the month at 10:00am.
 ALL are invited to participate in this ritual.
 We have individually wrapped, commercially prepared, gluten-free communion elements for participants.

 Is there a Coffee Hour after worship?

 We have Coffee Hour OUTDOORS on the lawn by the parking lot after the 10:00am service with coffee, tea, water and commercially packaged snacks.
-If you are worshiping with us online, we have a virtual coffee hour after worship on Zoom.

 How can I find out more about the church or membership?